jlong/serve/README.txt

 == License

 Serve is released under the MIT license and is copyright (c) John W. Long.
-A copy of the MIT license can be found in the link:License.txt file.
+A copy of the MIT license can be found in the License.txt file.

 Enjoy!